-The child is father to the man, and Alex Nollan’s maturation as a musical artist exemplifies the poetic maxim.
-Born in Memphis, city of so many rich genres of American music, Nollan from an early age was steeped in the sounds and traditions of classical, rock, soul, and jazz.
-His early music studies took place at the Rhodes Music Academy, and by the time he reached high school, he knew he would devote his professional life to music—especially jazz.
+Born in Memphis, city of so many rich genres of American music, Alex Nollan from an early age was steeped in the sounds and traditions of classical, rock, soul, and jazz.
+His studied at the Rhodes Music Academy, and when he reached high school he knew he would devote his professional life to music—especially jazz.
 He played in J. Thomas Link’s SBA Jazz Ensemble for four years, which performed as the front band for many established groups of various genres, such as the Memphis Symphony Orchestra and eclectic jazz keyboardist Charlie Wood’s band.

 Nollan racked up 40 hours of recording studio experience at the Leeway Studio and the Charlie Wood Studio in Memphis.
 The SBA Ensemble landed the 2007 Downbeat Magazine international award for Best Blues/Pop/Rock Band, performing and competing in Chicago, Orlando, and New Orleans.
-At this stage of his development Nollan studied regularly with international jazz artist Michael Jefry Stevens.
+He began to study regularly with international jazz artist Michael Jefry Stevens.

-Nollan entered Middle Tennessee State University in Jazz Studies, receiving encouragement from Don Aliquo and Tom Giampietro; and at the University of Memphis he advanced in jazz through lessons from talented pianist Gerald Stephens.
-When Stephens transferred to Rhodes College, Nollan went with him, earning his Bachelor’s Degree in Music (concentration Jazz Studies) in 2013.
+Nollan entered Middle Tennessee State University in Jazz Studies, studying with Tom Giampietro and meeting future colleague Don Aliquo.
+At the University of Memphis he studied with pianist Gerald Stephens.
+When Stephens transferred to Rhodes College, Nollan went with him, earning his Bachelor’s Degree in Music in 2013.

-During his senior year at Rhodes he performed in the Jazz Band led by John Bass: in the spring the band played at the Overton Park Shell, with Nollan being honored to play with Charles Lloyd.
-At this event he met Donald Brown.
+During his senior year at Rhodes he performed in the Jazz Band led by guitarist John Bass: in the spring the band played at the Overton Park Shell, with Nollan being honored to play with Charles Lloyd.
+At this event he met the brilliant jazz musical artist Donald Brown.

-After four years of Master’s-level study at the University of Tennessee, Nollan relocated to Lubbock, TX to embark on a composing, performing, and recording career.
-He has performed at Jazz A Louisiana Kitchen, Rain Uptown, Brisas Seafood, Funky Door, Texas Tech Club, and LHUCA; his performances often include drummer JT Paz and bassist Joe Phea.
-Nollan travels regularly to Memphis, Knoxville, Houston, and the Alabama Gulf Coast to perform in those places.
-Notably, in Houston he works with legendary pianist Bobby Lyle, and in Pensacola performs with jazz masters Steve Gilmore, Bob Maksymkow, and Jim Roebuck.
-Alex is composing and assembling the songs for his second album, which will be produced by Donald Brown and recorded in Memphis in Spring 2022.
+After three years of Master’s-level study at the University of Tennessee, Nollan relocated to Lubbock, TX to embark on a composing, performing, and recording career.
+He was based there for five years.
+He performed regularly at many local venues; his performances included drummer JT Paz and bassist Joe Phea.
+During the Covid Pandemic he formed a trio with Paz and Phea called Jazz on the Grass, playing twice a month in outdoor settings.
+In Houston he studied with famous pianist Bobby Lyle, and in Pensacola performs with jazz masters Steve Gilmore, Bob Maksymkow, and Jim Roebuck.
+After returning to Memphis at the end of 2021, Nollan reintegrated himself into the Memphis and Mid-South music scenes.

 I've had the pleasure of knowing and teaching Alex Nollan for five years.
 He continues to amaze me with his creativity as a pianist and composer.
 I expect to hear great things from Alex!Donald BrownGrammy-Nominee, Composer, Jazz Pianist, Producer

-Whenever I have had the pleasure of working with Alex Nollan, either as a student or in playing, I've been amazed at the ear and heart he has for music.
+Whenever I have had the pleasure of working with Alex Nollan, I've been amazed at the ear and heart he has for music.
 His ability to grasp the essence of whatever he is playing, and insert his own unique sensibilities is brilliant!
 It has been great fun to get a glimpse into this immense talent.Tony ThomasGrammy-award winner, Jazz Pianist, Organist

-It gives me genuine pleasure to have found some excellent jazz in Lubbock, Texas.
-On two recent occasions I attended performances of Alex Nollan at the keyboard and piano, along with two other strong local jazz musicians: bass player Dustin Pedigo and drummer James Pendell.
-Alex took the lead in the trio, showing that he was knowledgeable and accomplished.
-While playing many jazz standards, he displayed his skill with his leads and solos.
+It gives me genuine pleasure to have found excellent jazz in Lubbock, Texas.
+On two occasions I attended performances of Alex Nollan at the keyboard and piano, along with two excellent jazz musicians: bass player Dustin Pedigo and drummer James Pendell.
+While masterfully playing many jazz standards, Alex displayed his skill with his leads and solos.
 His performance of Keith Jarrett’s “Days and Nights Waiting” was a stand-out.
-In addition, Alex was able to take on more difficult composers, like Thelonious Monk, with aplomb.
-I hope he will continue to collaborate with strong jazz artists and help bring great jazz to Lubbock.Meyer GoldbergJazz Enthusiast
+In addition, Alex conveyed the music of more difficult composers, such as Thelonious Monk, with aplomb.
+I hope he continues to bring great jazz to Lubbock.Meyer GoldbergJazz Enthusiast

 Thank you for visiting Alex Nollan’s site.
 Stay engaged and updated on all upcoming performances.
 If you would like to book Alex or have additional questions, please call or text the number below to reach out to his business manager.
 We look forward to hearing from you!